RSE-Cambridge/data-acc/dac-ansible/README.md

 ### dac[1-3]

 The dacd processes are listening to etcd waiting for commands from dacctl via etcd.
-If they have the 0th brick, then they run ansible over all the dacd nodes to create the filesystem, then they run ssh to each of the compute nodes to mount the filesystem.
+If they have the 0th brick, then they run Ansible over all the dacd nodes to create the filesystem, then they run ssh to each of the compute nodes to mount the filesystem.